Arghun: End of reign

 According to Rashid al-Din, Arghun started to use opium after his visit to Maragha Observatory on 21 September 1289.
 After his second son Yesü Temür's death on 18 May 1290, he became rather disassociated from daily affairs of government.
 He founded the city of Arghuniyya in a suburb of Tabriz later in 1290 and a Buddhist temple in which he put statues resembling himself.
 Another city founded by him was Sharuyaz, which was completed during reign of his son Öljaitü.

 Foreign relations

 Relations with Golden Horde

 As his predecessor, Arghun often clashed with Golden Horde.
 He repulsed a raiding party near Shamakhi on 5 May 1288.
 Another attack on Derbent occurred on 26 March 1289.
 Headed by Taghachar and other commanders, this attack too was prevented.
 War officially ended when Arghun returned to Bilasuvar on 2 May 1290.

-Relations with Mamlukes
+Relations with Mamluks

 During Arghun's reign, the Egyptian Mamluks were continuously reinforcing their power in Syria.
 The Mamluk Sultan Qalawun recaptured Crusader territories, some of which, such as Tripoli, had been vassal states of the Il Khans.
 The Mamluks had captured the northern fortress of Margat in 1285, Lattakia in 1287, and completed the Fall of Tripoli in 1289.